atomicplasmaphysics/Ion-Commander/README.md

 ## Manual
-You are a big boy 🐶, there is no manual needed, you can figure it out yourself
+You are a big boy 🐶, there is no manual needed, you can figure it out yourself Maybe get some popcorn while figuring it out 🍿

 ## TODOs
 - [ ] Make LogNorm stuff working